openmpf/openmpf.github.io/docs/docs/TiesDb-Guide.md

 the `SKIP_TIES_DB_CHECK` job property or the `ties.db.skip.check` system property must be set to false.
 If Workflow Manager finds a supplemental with a `jobConfigHash` that matches the job that Workflow Manager is currently running, Workflow Manager will not process the media in the current job.
-Workflow Manager will use the output of the previous job to create the output for the current job.
-Workflow Manager can also be configured to copy the results of the previous job to a different S3 bucket.
+Workflow Manager will use the output of the previous job to determine the output for the current job.
+When Workflow Manager is configured to copy the results of the previous job to a different S3 bucket, a new output object will be created.
+Otherwise, the previous job's output object will be used.

 It is possible for there to be multiple matching supplementals in TiesDb.
 In that case, Workflow Manager will first pick the supplementals with the best job status.
 The job statuses